“I don’t believe that politics, in and of itself, is going to save workers,” Turner said of We Are Somebody’s mission

 The organization will also partner with Amazon Labor Union to highlight the experiences of Amazon workers organizing for living wages, better working conditions and healthy work-life balance.

-report from the Economic Policy Institute found that in 2022 CEOs were paid 344 times as much as a typical worker.
+A report from the Economic Policy Institute found that in 2022 CEOs were paid 344 times as much as a typical worker.
 For context, in 1965 CEOs were paid 21 times as much as a typical worker.
 This rise in pay isn’t a result of CEO productivity, according to the report, but rather a reflection of the influence CEOs have over determining their pay through increased bargaining power.

 “The true might of the labor movement is anchored in grassroots, people-driven collaboration…to the corporate elite, bent on denying us fair wages, a dignified retirement, and respect both within and outside the workplace I say: know that we are united, vigilant and determined to end your insatiable corporate greed,” said Amazon Labor Union President Christian Smalls in a statement.